mgreenw/JumboSmash/src/server/docs/users/create-my-profile.md

-# Create Profile
+# Create My Profile

-Create my profile.
+Create a profile for the current user.
 Only allow this if a user has not yet created a profile.

 **URL** : `/api/users/me/profile`